A metric boundary theory for Carnot groups: Horofunction boundaries of higher Heisenberg groups

-Note that if we choose $\lambda < 1$, we no longer maintain this symmetry, and the horofunction boundary of the homogenenous norm $\norm{(x,y,z)} = \max \{\norm{(x,y)}_{V_1}, \lambda \sqrt{|z|}\}$ on $\HHR$ is separated.
-That is, in this example, all but one value of $\lambda \in (0,1]$, the layered sup norm results in a separated boundary.
-For every other degenerate example the author has considered, similarly there has only been a unique $\lambda$ (among those for which the homogenous norm satisfies the triangle inequality) for which the horofunction boundary is non-separated, suggesting that the topology of the boundary described in Theorem B is typical or generic among layered sup norms.
+For all other families of examples the author has considered, there has either been no value or a unique value of $\lambda$ (among those for which the homogenous norm satisfies the triangle inequality) for which the horofunction boundary is non-separated, suggesting that the topology of the boundary described in Theorem B is typical or generic among polysmooth layered sup norms.